wrench-project/eduwrench-slurm-terminal-simulator/narrative/README.md

     - Without advancing time, estimate the following:
       - the turn-around time of the first job
       - the turn-around time of the second job
-    - Verify your answers to the above questions by advancing the clock and checking .out file creation dates.
+    - Verify your answers to the above questions by advancing the clock and checking content of the generated .out files.

 SIMULATOR GOES HERE: ./TestServer --node 32 --pp_name myprogram --pp_seqwork 7200 --pp_parwork 72000